lesteenman/drupal-flickr-albums/README.md

 # Compatibility
 This module currently uses the CSS3 flexbox standard, which might not be available in older browsers.
+This module requires a PHP version higher than 5.4.

 # Other Flickr modules
 There are a number of other Flickr modules for Drupal.
 However, it seems that most lacked support for video, different permissions based on the original media permissions, or commenting.
 I haven't seen any modules that combine all of these in the way this module does.